 Still, this section seems problematic because it is based on tributary census records from 1786 for the region between La Paz and Oruro, less than five years after the Tupac Amarú rebellions in which an estimated 100,000 people were killed.
 While he says that “all contemporary commentators agreed that the social order had finally returned to normal” by that time, because colonial authorities were still in the middle of a major series of political and economic reforms, including the banning of corregidores, curacas, and other elements of indigenous life, it seems difficult to imagine that highland life had so quickly shaken off the war.
 For example, with no mention of the violence, he notes that the valley populations of the Chulumani coca regions had a higher ratio of working-aged male workers than the altiplano region at this time.
 He argues that this results from “voluntary” migration for better paying jobs, demonstrating indigenous market agency.
 However, one can easily imagine an alternative narrative that factors in issues like war casualties among highland working-aged men, refugee migration, and economic and political crisis in the years directly following one of the bloodiest revolts in Spanish colonial history.
 As such, his decision to ignore the war as a factor of analysis, especially the region between La Paz and Oruro, seems to undermine his conclusions significantly.
 Still, his work clearly challenges the claims of historians who write about indigenous populations as if they died out in the early colonial period.
 Instead he shows their continued importance well into the nineteenth century.

-As I pursue my own research into an Andean hacienda, which began as an early encomienda grant, the works reviewed in this essay will provide a solid framework for understanding how earlier historians have written about the role of haciendas in the colonial period.
-My goal is to build on these and other studies and ask what role the environment had in the major transitions outlined by these scholars.
-Thanks to the work of many of the historians reviewed in this essay, we now know the importance of indigenous population collapse to the decline of the encomienda in the late sixteenth century.
-But little is known about the specific role of environmental change in this demographic implosion.
+The works of historians reviewed in this essay also highlight the importance of indigenous population collapse to the decline of the encomienda in the late sixteenth century.
+But little is still understood about the role of environmental change in this demographic implosion.
 The works reviewed here also highlight the complex development of property titles and landholdings in the early period of colonization.
 My work will provide an additional example of the evolution of one estate and to what extent decisions to expand landholdings in the early seventeenth century were due to the exhaustion of arable land, the introduction of new plants and species.
 In this respect, much remains to be learned about Andean haciendas and their role in colonial life.